-Modifications to the General Curriculum
+4. Modifications to the General Curriculum

 Modifications to the general curriculum are changes in expected outcomes and core curricular standards.
-When students are unable to meet the expectations of the general curriculum, the expectations may be modified through enrollment in special education courses.
-Modifications to the curriculum are generally used in coordination with an assessment that is compatible with the modified expectations.
+When students are unable to meet the expectations of the general curriculum, the expectations may be modified through enrollment in access courses.
+Modifications to the curriculum are used in coordination with an assessment that is compatible with the modified expectations.
 The decision by the IEP team to use a modified curriculum is written in the student's IEP.

-The following guidelines should be considered when enrolling ESE students in modified courses:
+The following guidelines shall be considered when enrolling students with disabilities in modified courses: